- Adjunct Professor Rosalind Mason

 As a scholar, Rosalind has specialised in cross-border insolvency law.
 In 2006 she was invited by Treasury to be a member of the Insolvency Law Advisory Group on changes to Australia’s Corporate Insolvency Laws, which included domestic adoption of the UNCITRAL Model Law on Cross-border Insolvency.
 In 2010, she was invited to join an expert group established by Australian Treasury and the New Zealand Department of Economic Development to work on enhancements to trans-Tasman cross-border insolvency arrangements.
 In 2013, she led a QUT research project on the ALI-III Transnational Insolvency: Global Principles for Cooperation in International Insolvency Cases for the Australian Academy of Law.
 The Federal Court of Australia has also invited her to serve as a panelist on cross-border insolvency for national conferences.

-She has worked closely with law and accounting professional bodies with an interest in insolvency practice for some twenty years.
+She has worked closely with law and accounting professional bodies with an interest in insolvency practice for some thirty years.
 Rosalind was Chair of the Academics’ Group of INSOL International from 2015-2019.
 She was also a foundation member of the Course Advisory Group for the INSOL Global Insolvency Practice Course; and a member of the Course Core Committee.
-She is a member, by nomination, of the International Insolvency Institute, which has awarded her its 2019 Founder’s Award for her substantial contribution to the work if III.
+She is a member, by nomination, of the International Insolvency Institute, which awarded her its 2019 Founder’s Award for her substantial contribution to the work if III.
 In 2017, Rosalind initiated the Ian Fletcher International Insolvency Law Moot, with the support of Foundation Sponsors, QUT Faculty of Law, INSOL International and the International Insolvency Institute.
 Rosalind is an Australian member of the Asian Business Law Institute Advisory Body.

 Rosalind has presented and published nationally and internationally in the areas of cross-border insolvency law and Australian consumer bankruptcy law.
 She is member of the editorial advisory boards of the International Insolvency Review, the Nottingham Business and Insolvency Law e-Journal and the Insolvency Law Journal, having been General Editor of the latter from 1997-2006.
 Rosalind has had a long-term interest in the scholarship of teaching and learning in law at tertiary level.
 In 1989, she was awarded the annual University of Southern Queensland (USQ – then Darling Downs Institute of Advanced Education) Award for Excellence in Teaching.
 In the early 1990s when national teaching grants were first becoming available, she led a grant with USQ colleagues on the ‘Development of Multimedia Instructional Materials in Law’ funded by the Committee for the Advancement of University Teaching.
 During 2009-2011, she led the QUT team working on an Australian Learning and Teaching Council (ALTC) Grant on ‘Professional Entry Courses in Accounting and Law’ being conducted by RMIT University (lead institution), QUT and Curtin University.